datascience-2025-group4/group04-team02/README.md

 - Shows how many rows and columns the new table has and displays some column names.

-- Saves the new table under the name all_data.tsv as a file (in the current folder).
+- Saves the new table under the name all_data.tsv as a file (in the current folder)

+---

+## Calculate relative amino acid abundance

+- This script calculates relative abundances of amino acids in the three CDR regions (CDR\_H1, CDR\_H2, CDR\_H3) for each antibody.

+- Instead of just looking at the absolute number (e.g. how often “A” occurs), it is calculated